ProofSuite/whitepaper/Proof_Business_Plan.md

 ## The Proof Handbook

-The Proof handbook is an onboarding tool for all new Proof team members which focuses on the three following areas:
+The Proof Handbook is an onboarding tool for all new Proof team members which focuses on the three following areas:

-Respect of colleagues, while being honest about biases and prejudices.
+Respect of colleagues while being honest about biases and prejudices.

-Team-over-individual focus.
+Team-individual balance.
 Not everyone in a team can agree to a course of action, however, through debate and discourse, the team can craft a company simultaneously serving mutual self interest and overall betterment.

 Effect not time.
-Proof is an organization that believes in making meetings on time and coming to work on time, however, there is a greater emphasis on getting tasks completed by the deadline, no matter what unconventional roads that might take.
+Proof is an organization that believes in making meetings and coming to work on time, however, there is a greater emphasis on getting tasks completed by the deadline, no matter what unconventional paths that might take.

 New employees will undergo a probationary period of two months without public acknowledgement to ensure a proper fit.
 The on-boarding process is focused on always keeping Proof in “startup-mode” and that is ensuring ordered chaos and obtaining talent that can fit into learning by doing in the process of the company moving through its processes.
 The handbook is updated regularly by inductees and veteran staff to improve the boarding studies of future inductees.

 ## Employee Stakeholders